DJCordhose/ecmascript-2015-iojs/README.md

 ### Arrow functions

 Arrow functions offer both a shorter function syntax and a lexical `this`.
-The latter means that `this` inside the arrow function is bound to the value `this` had in the scope the function was defined in.
+The latter means that `this` inside the arrow function is bound to the value `this` had in the scope, the function was defined in.

 Unfortunately, only the shorter syntax works in `io.js` so far.
-And even have to enable it using the `--harmony_arrow_functions` flag.
+And even therefore you have to enable it using the `--harmony_arrow_functions` flag.

 ```JavaScript